-Practitioners are assessed against the UKPHR Practitioner Standards by locally appointed, UKPHR-trained assessors, and registered following recommendation by the local UKPHR-supported Verification Panel.
+Practitioners are assessed against the UKPHR Practitioner Standards by locally appointed and UKPHR-trained assessors and are registered following recommendation by the local UKPHR-supported Verification Panel.
 Assessors and verifiers are the custodians of the standards of practice and their roles are of the utmost importance.

-In addition to the training and support of assessors and verifiers, UKPHR provides quality assurance including moderation.
+In addition to the training and support of assessors and verifiers, UKPHR provides quality assurance including moderation of some portfolios, to ensure consistency of standards and outcomes across the devolved UK schemes, and to support the process by providing advice, feedback and suggestions.

-The assessment and verification processes must be both robust and consistent in maintaining standards and proportionate to the risks posed to the public by the workforce.
-They should provide a system in which professionals; employers and the public can have confidence.
+The assessment and verification processes must be robust and consistent in maintaining standards and proportionate to the risks posed to the public by the workforce.
+They should provide a system in which professionals, employers and the public can have confidence.

-The assessment process should be supportive for the applicant and embedded as far as possible in existing infrastructures such as continued professional development (CPD), personal development planning and appraisal, providing a system that is sustainable into the future.
+The assessment process should be supportive of the applicant and embedded as far as possible in existing infrastructures such as continued professional development (CPD), personal development planning and appraisal - a system that is sustainable into the future.